moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-m30/MIP-M30.md

 cross-chain contracts.
 This involved several crucial steps for the ratification of Cross-Chain Governance within the Moonwell contracts on the Base and Moonbeam networks.
 Among these steps was the transfer of admin privileges of the Moonwell Markets on Moonbeam to the new Governor.
-During MIP-M23, we successf ully transferred the admin privileges of BUSD, WETH, USDC, GLIMMER, DOT, FRAX, and WBTC with the DAO approval.
+During MIP-M23, we successfully transferred the admin privileges of BUSD, WETH, USDC, GLIMMER, DOT, FRAX, and WBTC with the DAO approval.
 However, two BTC markets needed to be transferred, and only one transfer was made on MIP-M23.
 This proposal aims to transfer the